Minting eTSLA: Click to Confirmation

 We've toured the whole machine from above - now let's put a real person inside it and follow a single trade from the first click to the tokens landing in her wallet.

 Meet Maya.
 She wants exposure to Tesla onchain - not the real share, but a token that tracks its price and lives in her own wallet.
-Own gives her exactly that: an eToken called eTSLA, a synthetic ERC-20 whose price is anchored to Tesla's and that's backed by onchain collateral.
+Own gives her exactly that: an eToken called eTSLA, backed by the two-layer portfolio we met in Part 1.
 Buying one is called a mint - she's creating fresh eTSLA by paying in USDC.

 Here's how that mint actually happens.